prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

 A :class:`~prompt_toolkit.layout.processors.Processor` is used to postprocess the content of a :class:`~prompt_toolkit.layout.BufferControl` before it's displayed.
-It can for instance highlight matching brackets or change the visualisation of tabs and so on.
+It can for instance highlight matching brackets or change the visualization of tabs and so on.

 A :class:`~prompt_toolkit.layout.processors.Processor` operates on individual lines.
 Basically, it takes a (formatted) line and produces a new (formatted)